 - Use the Raspberry Pi Configuration tool.
 From the Raspbian desktop, open Menu > Preferences > Raspberry Pi Configuration.
 In the Interfaces tab, find SSH and set it to Enabled.

-The following can be done via a keyboard connected to your Pi, or using SSH.
-Check our previous guide to connecting to a Raspberry Pi via SSH.
+The following can be done via a keyboard connected to your Pi or using SSH.
+You’ll need the Pi’s IP address to connect—open a terminal window and enter

-Now it’s time to run some updates.
-Start off by opening a terminal window on your Pi and running:
+Once the SSH connection is established, run some updates.
+Open a terminal window on your Pi and enter:

 Install and Build OpenMax